What Is a Data Catalog? - Importance, Benefits & Features

 Data catalogs have quickly become a core component of modern data management.
 Organizations with successful data catalog implementations see remarkable changes in the speed and quality of data analysis, and in the engagement and enthusiasm of people who need to perform data analysis.
 By contrast, organizations without a data catalog often have these questions: What is a data catalog?
 Why do we need a data catalog?
 What does a data catalog do?
 These are all good questions and a logical place to start your data cataloging journey.

 A Data Catalog is a collection of metadata, combined with data management and search tools, that helps analysts and other data users to find the data that they need, serves as an inventory of available data, and provides information to evaluate fitness data for intended uses.

 This brief definition makes several points about data catalogs—data management, searching, data inventory, and data evaluation—but all depend on the central capability to provide a collection of metadata.

-Data catalogs have become the standard for metadata management in the age of big data and self-service analytics.
+Data catalogs have become the standard for metadata management in the age of big data and self-service business intelligence.
 The metadata that we need today is more expansive than metadata in the BI era.
 A data catalog focuses first on datasets (the inventory of available data) and connects those datasets with rich information to inform people who work with data.
 Figure 1 illustrates the typical metadata subjects contained in a data catalog.